About Audience Display

 To open the Audience Display, after installation, simply double-click on the television icon containing the FIRST logo.
 A splash screen will be displayed while background processes complete, and the display will go to either the Background, or, if instructions are actively being sent (such as during a match) will jump to the appropriate position for that point in time.

 The game sounds commonly associated with FRC events, such as the start of match 'charge' sound and the end of match buzzer, are processed by the Audience Display.
-On FIRST official fields, output is made available for the venue from a standard 1/8" female connection ("headphone jack") on a laptop that runs the Audience Display.
+On FIRST official fields, output is made available for the venue from either a standard 1/8" female connection ("headphone jack") on a laptop that runs the Audience Display, or the HDMI connection (if using HDMI for video as well).
+Either audio configuration can be configured using Windows Audio configuration.

 NOTE: IN ORDER TO HEAR GAME SOUNDS, THE AUDIENCE DISPLAY PROGRAM MUST BE RUNNING